Lancelot-SO/Leaderboard_project/README.md

 ```
     git@github.com:Lancelot-SO/Leaderboard_project.git
 ```
-- Navigate to the To-do with this command
+- Navigate to the Leaderboard_project with this command
 ```
     cd Leaderboard_project
 ```
 --->
+git clone git@github.com:Lancelot-SO/Leaderboard_project.git
+Navigate to the Leaderboard_project with this command cd Leaderboard_project

 ### Install